rigvedmaanas/RM-Password-Manager/README.md

 - You may see some nonsense when you print the passwords
 - Delete these passwords and add your own passwords
 - There You Go!!!
 Don't forget to change this code into an excecutable file :smile:
+- Please be aware that if any of your passwords are lost or stolen I am not responsible :roll_eyes:

+***

+## Bugs
+- Found a potential vulnerability in code.
+Not Promoted to use this Application (I may not fix this one.
+It's a pretty old project :zipper_mouth_face:)

 ***